Bloating dumpyard sounds death knell for marsh

 Corporation officials said the sudden reduction of the marsh area in the western part was because of the dumping in the interior parts of the dumpyard after residents complained about frequent fires.

 The civic body has started a study on the land where garbage is being dumped.
-Such a study is expected to facilitate the integrated management of the Pallikaranai marshland for declaring it a Ramsar Site, named after the international convention to conserve wetlands.
+The study is expected to facilitate integrated management of Pallikaranai marshland for declaring it a Ramsar Site.